wwwlicious/servicestack-introspec/readme.md

 The XML documentation comments are for general documentation about classes and not specifically for documentating APIs and DTOs but if need be these values can be used.

+__Note:__ for this to work the XML documentation file must be generated for the service.
+To do so RMC project -> Properties -> Build -> check "XML documentation file" box.

 ### FallbackEnricher
-This will use global settings within the `DocumenterSetting` object for setting both fallback values (e.g. `.FallbackNotes` for if no other `Notes` are found) or default values (e.g. `.DefaultTags` which are used alongside tags from other sources.
+This will use global settings within the `DocumenterSetting` object for setting both fallback values (e.g. `.FallbackNotes` for if no other `Notes` are found) or default values (e.g. `.DefaultTags` which are combined with tags from other sources).
 ```csharp
 DocumenterSettings.FallbackNotes = "Default notes";
 DocumenterSettings.FallbackCategory = "Fallback Category";